albugowy15/bughowi.com/src/content/about/about.md

 - **Type** : Internship
 - **Start - End** : September 2022 - November 2022
 - **Duration** : 3 months
 - **Tasks** :
   - Actively maintained and improved the internal company dashboard, addressing bugs and enhancing functionality on a daily basis.
-  - Implemented new features to enhance the usability and effectiveness of the internal company dashboard, contributing to increased efficiency and productivity.
   - Seamlessly transitioned into a new project, taking the lead in developing a cutting-edge company dashboard from scratch.
-  - Demonstrated versatility and adaptability by effectively balancing responsibilities across multiple projects, showcasing a proactive approach to problem-solving and project management.
+  - Demonstrated versatility and adaptability by effectively balancing responsibilities across multiple projects

 ## Contact Me